Henry Summerson

 Henry Summerson is an English historian.
 He is the author of a number of books.

-Summerson worked for the Carlisle Archaeological Unit and wrote a history of medieval Carlisle (1993).
+Summerson, the son of an industrialist, was educated at Harrow and Pembroke College, Cambridge, where he was awarded a BA in History in 1970 and a PhD in 1976 for his thesis "The maintenance of law and order in England, 1227–1263".
+He worked for the Carlisle Archaeological Unit and wrote a history of medieval Carlisle (1993).
 He was then employed by English Heritage writing a number of guidebooks on English castles.
 He is an editor of the Oxford Dictionary of National Biography, for which he has written 165 articles.
 He was Research Edition for the Dictionarys medieval and Tudor articles, and is now an associate research editor.
 He has taken part in the Oxford Holinshed Project.

 A participant in the Magna Carta Project, Summerson has written commentaries chapter by chapter of the original Magna Carta of 1215, and its sequel of 1225.

 Summerson is a Fellow of the Royal Historical Society.